matthewholliday/chainplate/README.md

-# Chainplate: AI Workflow Markup Language
+# chainplate: AI Workflow Markup Language

-AIXML is an XML-based language for interacting with AI models, allowing users to define structured prompts and workflows.
+*chainplate* is an XML-based language for interacting with AI models, allowing users to define structured prompts and workflows.
 It is designed for rapid prototyping of AI flows and agents, providing a flexible way to orchestrate LLM calls, variable management, and conditional logic in a readable XML format.

 > **Note:** AIXML is in pre-release and under active development.
 APIs and features may change.